-I see these little tiny potatoes (some places serve them with canned potato sticks, unfortunately), onions (generally served raw), ketchup (sometimes), and cheese (if you request it but not necessary).
-When I took a look at the frita patty itself, I didn’t know what to think.
+I see these little tiny potatoes (some places serve them with canned potato sticks, unfortunately), onions (generally served raw), ketchup (sometimes), and cheese (if you request it, but not necessary).
+When I looked at the frita patty itself, I didn’t know what to think.

 I’m a lifelong fan of La Palma’s frita, although it is more of an actual patty and not the smashed beef on the griddle I’m accustomed to.
 They also make their julienne potatoes, which is always a good thing.

 And the best thing about La Palma?
 Their walk-up window and outdoor seating area are open 24 hours a day.